 You will also need to fill out the supplemental Medical Humanities Scholars Program questions on the Honors College application, which can be found here: MHSP Application

-There are no specific non-academic characteristics that students that are required for consideration or acceptance into the MHSP.
+There are no specific non-academic characteristics that are required for consideration or acceptance into the MHSP.
 In general, however, we look for students with the following attributes:

 2. A firm commitment to a career in medicine as a physician.